comunica/Article-ISWC2018-Resource/content/architecture.md

 After that, we talk about the wiring of modules based on dependency-injection.
 Finally, we give an overview of all modules

+{:.comment data-author="MVS"}
+Put  figure 1 aligned with the figures on the design patterns here!

 ### Actor-Mediator-Bus Pattern

+{:.comment data-author="MVS"}
+I'd structure this section more and add schematic examples for each one (or connect better to Figure 1).
+This is the core of your framework

 The modules in comunica work together based on the [_actor_](cite:cites actormodel), [_mediator_](cite:cites mediatorpattern) and [_publish-subscribe_](cite:cites publishsubscribepattern) patterns.